xuanleilin/hybrid-search-demo/README.md

 - Install Docker Desktop
 - Prepare a shared folder between the host OS and the Docker container
   - In this demo, we assume the shared folder `data` is located at `$HOME/Documents/`.
+If it does not exist, please create it using `mkdir -p $HOME/Documents/data`.

 Next, download the Docker image from [TigerGraph Downloads](https://dl.tigergraph.com/) and load it: